 How much video will a DVD hold?

 A DVD can hold up to 2 hours of video.
 In SP mode VHS tapes hold up to 2 hours of video; in EP or SLP - 6 hours of video.
-We only charge for the actual amount of video that we transfer and not by how much the tape can hold.
+We charge based on the length of the recorded material on the tape.

 For pricing of PAL VHS to DVD transfers check our PAL video to NTSC transfer page